mayadata-io/mayadata-charts/README.md

     - To install Director only `--set type.installOpenebs=false`

+# UseCustomRegistry & ImageRegistry
+   The `useCustomRegistry` and `imageRegistry` flag let you use your own image registry for Kubera images.

+    - To use custom image registry  `--set useCustomRegistry=true`
+    - To provide the name of your registry install `--set imageRegistry=registry.mayadata.io`
 # Platform
    The `Platform` flag let you choose which platfrom you want to intall.
     -  Default value is for GKE, Packet